Aiding Syrian Refugees and Vulnerable Groups in Iraq

 Through 2024, Peace Winds will continue to serve Syrian refugees with home upgrades for nearly 700 additional families.

-As part of the PRM project, Peace Winds operates workshops and tool service centers in refugee camps in Erbil and Duhok, Iraq along with our partner organization, Barzani Charity Foundation (BCF).
-Tool centers allow refugees to participate in training courses that teach them how to use construction equipment safely and effectively, and refugees can also borrow tools for personal projects or home improvement and repairs.
-The program helps refugees build skills so that they can find future income-earning opportunities, and participants also save money they might otherwise have to spend on household repairs.
+As part of the PRM project, Peace Winds operates workshops and tool service centers in refugee camps in Erbil and Duhok, Iraq in partnership with Barzani Charity Foundation (BCF).
+Tool centers allow Syrian refugees to participate in training courses in subjects such as plumbing, electricity, construction, and household repairs.
+Refugees can also borrow tools free of charge for personal projects or home improvement and repairs.
+The program helps refugees build skills so that they can find future income-earning opportunities, and participants also save time and money they might otherwise spend renting tools or hiring contractors.

-Additionally, through Peace Winds’ unique cash-for-work program, refugees who receive shelter upgrades can choose to perform the construction for their own homes.
+Through Peace Winds’ unique cash-for-work program, refugees who receive upgrades to their shelters can choose to perform the construction for their own homes.
 This provides them with wages and teaches them new skills they can use to find future income-earning opportunities and support their families.

 Peace Winds aims to improve the lives of all beneficiaries through the tool service centers and cash-for-work program, but our teams have been particularly pleased to see an increase in female participation in the training courses; seventy percent of trainees are women.
 One beneficiary from Kawergosk Camp told Peace Winds, “I encourage every woman to start participating in such important training because it will help them to obtain many important skills.”